slavenf/sfl-library/doc/small_unordered_map.md

 }
 ```

 `sfl::small_unordered_map` is an associative container similar to [`std::unordered_map`](https://en.cppreference.com/w/cpp/container/unordered_map), but it internally holds a small amount of statically allocated memory to avoid dynamic memory management when the number of stored elements is small.
 Dynamic memory management is used when the number of elements exceeds `StaticCapacity`, or when the number of buckets exceeds `StaticBucketCount`.
+This design provides a compact and cache-friendly representation optimized for small sizes.

 The underlying storage is implemented as a **hash table** with separate chaining.